A Practical Guide to Green Cloud: Smarter Tech for Your Business and the Planet

 1. Cloud Provider Sustainability Tools

-- Microsoft Azure: The Microsoft Sustainability Manager and the Emissions Impact Dashboard provide detailed reports on the carbon emissions associated with your Azure services (Scope 1, 2, and 3).
-[19]
+- Microsoft Azure: The Microsoft Sustainability Manager and Emissions Impact Dashboard give you detailed reports on the carbon emissions from your Azure services.

-- Amazon Web Services (AWS): The AWS Customer Carbon Footprint Tool provides a summary of emissions from your use of AWS services.
-The AWS Well-Architected Framework now includes a Sustainability Pillar, offering detailed guidance on designing sustainable architectures.
+- Amazon Web Services (AWS): The AWS Customer Carbon Footprint Tool summarizes your emissions, and more importantly, the AWS Well-Architected Framework now includes a Sustainability Pillar, which is a goldmine of best practices for designing green systems.

 2. The Role of Consultancies and Frameworks